gengwg/k8s/README.md

 Note: Extended resources cannot be overcommitted, so request and limit must be equal if both are present in a container spec.

+As overcommit is not allowed for extended resources, it makes no sense to specify both requests and limits for the same extended resource in a quota.
+So for extended resources, only quota items with prefix requests. is allowed for now.

+Take the GPU resource as an example, if the resource name is nvidia.com/gpu, and you want to limit the total number of GPUs requested in a namespace to 4, you can define a quota as follows:

+    requests.nvidia.com/gpu: 4

 To consume an extended resource in a Pod, include the resource name as a key in the spec.containers[].resources.limits map in the container spec.

 A Pod is scheduled only if all of the resource requests are satisfied, including CPU, memory and any extended resources.
 The Pod remains in the PENDING state as long as the resource request cannot be satisfied.